Risk Assessment

 There are two concepts to consider: hazard, which is the robot or robot fingers or the product etc. and risk, which is the probability of someone being harmed by the hazard.

-Because stepping motors raise more torque at low speeds a substantial low speed force can be brought to bear especially on fingers, which may become trapped under or between axes.
-Robot end effectors typically have sharp edges or fingers made of thin metal, which can cause injury at the low speed high forces or at the higher speeds.
+A robot moving at speed can cause injury but even at low speeds a substantial force can be brought to bear especially on fingers, which may become trapped under or between axes.
+Robot end effectors typically have sharp edges or fingers made of thin metal, which can cause injury at the low speed high forces or at the higher speeds from inertia.

 Safety measures

-• Where possible a robot system should be guarded.
+Ideally a robot system should be guarded, though this is not always practical.
 Any gate in the guarding can be fitted with a switch, which is connected to the controller stop circuit.

-• Where guarding is not appropriate and bench-top robots work closely with human workers interlocks should be provided.
+Where guarding is not appropriate and bench-top robots work closely with human workers interlocks should be provided.
 For example if the user has access to the workspace then he/she should be required to press a switch or keyboard key after clearing the area.
+While in the workspace the robot should not be moving.

-• A good rule is that the robot should not be allowed to move outside an area designated by the edge of the bench on which it is mounted.
+A good rule is that the robot should not be allowed to move outside an area designated by the edge of the bench on which it is mounted.
+Similarly people should not be allowed to cross into the robot workspace.

-• Statistically the highest incidence of contention between human and robot is when both are accessing the same object.
+Statistically the highest incidence of contention between human and robot is when both are accessing the same workspace or even the same object.
 End effectors often have sharp edges, which can cause injury.
 This hazard can be minimized by fitting a collision sensor.

 If you are really serious about being bomb-proof you should read the ANSI standard ANSI R15.06.

-If you are in the USA you should read this link:
+If you are in the USA you might find this useful:

 http://www.osha.gov/dts/osta/otm/otm_iv/otm_iv_4.html